totemorg/atomic/README.md

 	},

-### E3 - Starting a trivial Totem with a chipper fetcher and a database
+### E3 - Starting a trivial Totem with a chipper and a database

 	E3: function () {